m1nka/blog/_posts/2025-12-02-troubleshoot-network-connectivity-to-oracle-autonomous-ai-database-at-multicloud.markdown

 ## Architecture overview

 For this article, we assume you are using the networking option `Private endpoint access only`​ with the ADB-S instance.
-This means the Autonomous AI Database is only reachable on a private endpoint (PE) within your Vnet (Azure) or VPC (Google).
-Please see the archicture overview below.
+This means the Autonomous AI Database is only reachable on a private endpoint (PE) within your VNet (Azure) or VPC (Google).
+Please see the architecture overview below.

 ![](/images/posts/network-debugging-article-Page-1-1.webp "Oracle Database@X architecture")

 > **Tip for Azure:** When configuring Oracle Database@Azure, always ensure you leave enough IP space for a secondary subnet on your database VNet.
-You can use this to deploy an jump host Azure VM, making future debugging much easier.​
+You can use this to deploy a jump host Azure VM, making future debugging much easier.​

 ## Debugging connections to Autonomous DB